International-Meme-Fund/imf-docs/index.md

 ---
-title: Home
+title: Introduction
 layout: home
 nav_order: 1
-description: "International Meme Fund (IMF) lends you stablecoins against almost any crypto."
+description: "International Meme Fund (IMF) is crypto’s first credit union – built for every community, open to all assets."
 permalink: /
 ---

-# IMF - NEVER SELL ™
+# Bank the Unbankable ™
 {: .fs-9 }

-International Meme Fund (IMF) lends you stablecoins against almost any crypto.
-Why sell your coins when you can borrow?
-Debt before dishonor.
+International Meme Fund (IMF) is crypto’s first credit union – built for every community and open to all assets.
+DeFi for everyone.
 {: .fs-6 .fw-300 }

-[Get credit](https://app.imf.bz){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Get started](https://internationalmeme.fund){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank" }
-[Learn more](/docs/introduction){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Learn more](#introduction){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 IMF is crypto's lender of last resort, a DeFi protocol that lends users stablecoins against almost any collateral.
-The IMF loan facility unlocks liquidity for the longtail of assets overlooked by the likes of Maker protocol with their DAI stablecoin.
-IMF also promotes debt accelerationism (debt/acc) by actively encouraging market participants to open lines of credit using the IMF protocol.
+Inspired by credit unions and building societies (member-owned banks) who serve millions of people banks ignore, our protocol incentivizes the pooling of assets to unlock community credit.

-Browse the docs to learn more about the using the protocol and how it works.
+Browse to learn more and [join us on Telegram](https://t.me/intlmemefund){: target="_blank" } if you have any questions.

-## Getting started
+## Introduction

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Borrowing against long-tail crypto assets is nearly impossible today.
+While blue-chip tokens (e.g., ETH) enjoy robust borrowing markets, less popular assets rarely find reliable liquidity.
+This isn't the case in traditional markets, where one can generally borrow against any 'low cap shidder' in their brokerage account.

+Even with the emergence of permissionless borrow/lend protocols like Morpho and Euler, where, ostensibly anyone can create a market - it's rare to see deep liquidity in anything but blue chip assets.
+Clearly, the ability to create these markets isn't the problem, attracting deep lender liquidity is.

+The IMF solves this by creating positive-sum incentives for pooling any collateral, as a community, removing the dependency on external stablecoin liquidity providers.

+This cannot be done at scale with governance.
+We can see this play out with Aave etc where the incentives are such to be extremely risk averse as to the approved assets.
+We don't see this play out in Uniswap principally because it's permissionless and credibly neutral.
+In order to effectively serve the long tail of assets, we too need a credibly neutral game theoretic/market driven approach to decide both eligible collateral and stablecoin borrow/mint limits per collateral type.

+This documentation explains our approach and the implications for the stablecoin market.
+We believe our approach is a true 0 to 1 DeFi building block.